"The class is the best decision I've made in years.”

 "I've worked in publishing as a writer, editor, and proofreader for a number of years and took Jacob's class to add to my skill set.
 He gave a thorough class in medical editing, making sure I knew all steps in the process and providing resources to help me practice and study for companies' tests.
 Since then, medical editing has provided a steady stream of income for me as a freelancer, and I credit Jacob's class for opening up that part of the publishing world to me."

 ~ Kathleen Scheiner

-I graduated from Cornell University with a degree in biology, and taught science to kids before pursuing a career in dance and choreography in NYC.
-To support my performance career, I've worked for nearly 15 years as a medical editor; I started teaching editing to my out-of-work friends, and the success of my students has kept me teaching.
+In 2007, I graduated from Cornell University with a degree in biology, and taught middle-school science before pursuing a career in dance and choreography.
+To support my performance career, I've worked for nearly 15 years as a medical editor; I started teaching editing as a favor to friends, and the success of my students has kept me teaching.

-After years of dancing and creating performance work in NYC, I developed debilitating chronic pain and eventually recovered.
-I now work as a coach with Healing Track helping others with long-term pain and fatigue.
+After years of dancing and creating work in NYC, I developed debilitating chronic pain and eventually recovered.
+I now work as a coach with Healing Track helping others recover from persistent pain.

-I grew up in San Diego, lived in Brooklyn for a decade, and recently bought a house in Clermont, NY, where I live with my wife and 4-year-old daughter.
+I grew up in San Diego, lived in Brooklyn for a decade, and recently bought a house in Clermont, NY, where I live with my wife, my 5-year-old daughter, and six chickens.